guastallaigor/vue-tiez/.github/CONTRIBUTING.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/guastallaigor/vue-tiez/issues)

-Thanks for your interest in contributing to Vue Tiez!
+Thanks for your interest in contributing to Vue Tiez! ❤️

 **Please ask first before starting work on any significant new features!**

-The main goal right now is to have all the components from [Zeit Design][zeit-design]
+The main goal right now is that we have all the components from [Zeit Design System][zeit-design]

 ## Coding standards